 Around 1900 the shape of the bikeframe is usually a diamond frame with angels of about 70 degrees.
 The process for making lugs in those days was forging.
 A white-hot piece of steel was hammered in a mould (often by steam driven sledge hammers) into a rough shape.
 This rough part was machined by lathes and milling machines (FIG.3) .
 It involved a lot of labour and it was an expensive way of working; it was used till around 1920.
 Lugs were made for both internal, (lug in tube) brazing, and external brazing ( tube in lug).
 The brazing often happened in a hearth ( like in a Blacksmith's workshop).
 The D-shape frontforkparts were common in England until the fifties

 Around 1897, the firm Cresent started making lugs by pressing and welding steel sheets.
 Due to better foundry techniques in the early 1900's sand-casting is also becoming a fast growing production process for lugs.
 Both ways of production existed together for decades.
 Lightweight construction became important when bikes were used for recreation and sports.
 Until the sixties, bikes were mainly used for transporting people and material.
 Rugged construction and long lasting parts were preferred.
-For these utility bicycles the factory chose sand-cast brazingparts; as these were strong, the tube could be cutoff straight.
+For these utility bicycles the factory chose sand-cast brazingparts; as these were strong, the tube could be cutoff straight (see FIG.4).
 Building such frames became easier, but the frames were too heavy (for racing).

-As the production process of steel tubes evolves in the 20th century, bikeframes can be constructed lighter.
-But the sandcast lugs are too stiff for thinner tubes and cracks occur where the tubes enter the lugs.
+As the production process of steel tubes evolved in the 20th century, bikeframes could be constructed lighter.
+But the sandcast lugs are too stiff for thinner tubes and cracks could occur where the tubes entered the lugs.
 The pressed and welded lugs are thinner; shaping the lugs, made them lighter and distributed the stresses more evenly.
 Now these thinwalled tubes for sportsbikes, needed to be filed carefully, fitting the other tubes in the lug.
 Forkcrowns and brackets were often still sandcasted until the seventies.
 The Belgium based firm EKLA (FIG.5) has made sandcast lugs in racing quality till the end of the sixties.
 These were milled to exact fitting sizes with thin walls.
 But since the fifties the stamped and pressed lugs prevailed.

 Examples of uncut stamped/ pressed lugs can be seen in FIG.10 (so called blanks), sold by Bozzi in Italy, but probably made at Agrati.
 This is the way lugs come out of the production process.
 In FIG.11/12 we see two different cut patterns.
 The same blanks were used for other types, as we can see the1950 catalog from Emilio Bozzi.
 This manager was the owner of Wolsit, Frejus en Legnano.
 These were already well known trademarks before the war.
 Wolsit disappeared in the 60’s, but Frejus and Legnano were top of the line bikes until the seventies.